xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/product-specific.md

   - >-
     /product_classes_and_attributes/attributes/managing_product-specific_attributes.html
 ---
 Product-specific attributes are properties that distinguish some particular product from the rest of the products in your store and are hence configured on the level of this particular product.
-A store admin can view the list and manage product-cpecific attributes in the **Product-Specific** section of the **Attributes** tab of the product's details:
+A store admin can view the list and manage product-specific attributes in the **Product-Specific** section of the **Attributes** tab of the product's details page in the Admin area:

 Product-specific attributes can either be added manually on a per product basis or imported for multiple products at once.

 {% toc %}

-## Adding Product-specific Attributes
+## Adding Product-Specific Attributes

 To add a new attribute at the level of a specific product, follow the instructions below: